 Description of this two-day tour from Cairns:

-(The arrangements for Turtle Cove, Pt Douglas, etc. could be slightly different.
-Please enquire.)
+(The arrangements for Turtle Cove, Pt Douglas, etc. could be slightly different.)

-After visiting the Centre, we will continue on through the Daintree rainforest.
-We will see plantations of local tea, unique to this area.
+After visiting the Centre, you will continue on through the Daintree rainforest.
+You will see plantations of local tea, unique to this area.

-Then your guide will take you to your hotel in a picturesque setting.
+Then you will go to your hotel in a picturesque setting.